nicolerg/atac-seq-pipeline/README.md

 |ataqc|Presence of Mono-Nuc peak|Presence of mono-nucleosomal peak (read lengths ~120-250)|
 |ataqc|TSS_enrichment|Enrichment of reads in transcription start sites|

 **NOTE:** As of Feb.
 14, 2019, the following QC metrics are misreported when the multimapping parameter is set to a non-zero number.
-An issue has been submitted, and this MOP will be updated to reflect when the issue is fixed.
+An issue has been submitted, and this documentation will be updated to reflect when the issue is fixed.
 Until then, please disregard these metrics.
 - flaqstat_qc: total (inflated)
 - flagstat_qc: mapped (inflated)
 - ataqc: read count from sequencer (inflated)